Is the COVID-19 vaccine safe?

 I’m having symptoms of COVID-19 (Coronavirus).
 Do I need to see my doctor or go to the ER?

-We want to make sure that our healthcare system has the capacity to handle severe cases of COVID-19 (Coronavirus).
 If you are having symptoms that are mild enough that you wouldn’t normally call your doctor, then you can simply stay home and isolate until you’ve recovered.

 On the other hand, if you feel sick enough that you would normally see your doctor, please go ahead and call your doctor.
 Similarly, if your symptoms are so severe that you would normally go to the ER or call 911 – especially if you are having trouble breathing – please go to the ER or call 911 immediately.